jerry81/GHP/2025/oct.md

       - gangs, cartel
   - finland fertility down 1/3
 - biz
+  - EA teams up with stability AI (stable diffusion)
   - amzn to layoff 30K
     - overhiring during pandemic
   - openai: over 1M people talk to chatgpt about suicide weekly
   - apple wallet to link with passports
   - qualcomm to compete with amd and nvidia on ai chips
   - workers using AI to generate fake expense receipts
+  - msft - the new clippy: Mico
 - tech
   - ransomware profits down - victims stop paying
   - cancer treatment destroys 90% of skin and colon cancer cells in 30 minutes